nestoregon/alphabot2pi_simulation/README.md

 ```

 ## Instructions
 Create a ball object inside Gazebo with a Hue value of 220 (dark blue).
 The find_ball_blue_node.py uses the HSV color system.
 However, Gazebo uses the RGB.
 A blue ball of 4cm in diameter has to be created in Gazebo in order to follow the ball.
+HSV, HEX and RGB colors:

 ![#365FB3](https://placehold.it/15/365FB3/000000?text=+) `HSV: 220, 70%, 70%`, `HEX: 365FB3`, `RGB: 54, 95, 179`

 Create the ball inside the simulation.
 Everything is ready!

 Select the last terminal window.
 * **Task 1: Manual Mode** Use the keys to manually control the robot
 * **Task 2: Ball Following Drive** The robot uses the wheels to follow a blue ball
 More instructions on how to move the robot under alphabot2_simulation/sim_control/src/remote_node.py

 ## Future work
 You can add as many input and output nodes as you like.
 * Modify the control_robot_node.py code to set new algorithms.
 The brain of the robot.
 Set speeds.
 Set frequency.
 * Modify the remote_node.py node to set new keys and publish new topics
 * Modify the find_ball_blue_node.py to set new values for different colors to find